Builder¶

 Connector that uses chemical reactions (Reacter) for polymer assembly.

 This connector integrates port selection and chemical reaction execution.
-It manages multiple Reacter instances and port mapping strategies for different monomer pairs.
+It manages multiple Reacter instances and port mapping strategies for different structure pairs.

 Port Selection Strategy:

-Port selection is handled via a port_strategy which must be one of:
+Port selection is handled via a port_map which must be a dict:

 Attributes: